How to password protect your Managed WordPress website with Privacy Mode

-- There is a Privacy mode slider that is set to Off by default.
+- Scroll down to Privacy mode.
+The Privacy mode slider is set to Off by default.
 Slide to On.

 - Insert a username and password of your choice.
 You will be prompted to create a strong password including upper and lower case letters and numbers.

 - Click Activate.

 If you browse to the website, you will be prompted to log in with the username and password.

 Privacy mode can be turned off at any time via the xneelo Control Panel.

 All passwords are encrypted.
 If you forget your password, you will be required to set a new one.

 To ensure your site is secure, we recommend that you always set a new username and password each time you activate Privacy Mode.